ephraimg/node-management-system/README.md

 - {"customerName": "Liz Kong"}
 - {"customerName": "Liz Kong", "endDate": "2011-08-11"}

+## Get details of all nodes assigned to a project

+To retrieve all of a project's nodes, send a **GET request to /projects/{project}/nodes**, where {project} is the project whose nodes will be retrieved.

 ## Assigning nodes to a project

 To assign a node to a project, send a **POST request to /projects/{project}/nodes**, where {project} is the project to which the node will be assigned.
 The request body should be a json object containing a nodeID.
 Example body: